 In your Workflow, at the point where you want to send a coupon, add the "Tag / Untag" action and apply the exact tag you used in Step 1 (e.g., add_welcome_code).

-This is the most important step to prevent blank codes.
+This is the step that prevents blank codes.
 Immediately after the "Tag / Untag" action, add a "Wait for trigger" action.
 Set it to wait for the Event API and enter the exact event name you created in Coupon Carrier: code_added.
-This forces the Workflow to pause until Coupon Carrier confirms the code has been successfully added to the subscriber.
+This pauses the Workflow until Coupon Carrier confirms the code has been added to the subscriber.

 Now that the Workflow is paused, you can safely add your "Send email" action.
 In the Mailchimp email editor, simply insert the merge tag for your coupon field (e.g., *|COUPON|*) where you want the code to appear.
 When the Workflow resumes, this field will be populated with the unique code.